-32. Defendants John and Jane Does 1-100 are officers of the DPD, APD, Denver Sheriff's Department, or officers of other jurisdictions who were acting with the tacit or express authorization of the DPD, who gave orders for and/or participated in the attacks on peaceful protesters, including on Plaintiffs, in Denver beginning on Thursday, May 28, 2020.
-They are sued in their individual capacities.

-33. Defendants John and Jane Boes 1-50 are officers of the Colorado State Patrol (CSP) who gave orders for and/or participated in the attacks on peaceful protesters, including on Plaintiffs, in Denver beginning on Thursday, May 28, 2020.
-They are sued in their individual capacities.

-34. At all times relevant to this Complaint, all Defendants were acting under color of state law.
+- 28. Defendant City and County of Denver is a home-rule municipality incorporated in the State of Colorado. - 29.
+Defendants John and Jane Does 1-100 are officers of the DPD, Denver Sheriff's Department, or officers of other jurisdictions who were acting with the tacit or express authorization of the DPD, who gave orders for and/or participated in the attacks on peaceful protesters, including on Plaintiffs, in Denver beginning on Thursday, May 28, 2020.
+They are sued in their individual capacities. - 30.
+Defendants John and Jane Boes 1-50 are officers of the Colorado State Patrol (CSP) who gave orders for and/or participated in the attacks on peaceful protesters, including on Plaintiffs, in Denver beginning on Thursday, May 28, 2020.
+They are sued in their individual capacities. - 31.
+At all times relevant to this Complaint, all Defendants were acting under color of state law.